Last Updated on June 3, 2026

 Walk across Louis I Bridge

-Porto has 6 bridges, but Louis I bridge is the most iconic and recognizable.
-If you see a resemblance to Eiffel Tower, this is not accidental, as the bridge was built by one of Eiffel’s students.
-The bridge connects Porto with Vila Nova de Gaia, and a walk across it is one of the must things to do in Porto.
-Both levels are accessible to pedestrians, but only the lower deck has road traffic.
+Out of all 6 bridges in Porto, Louis I bridge is the most iconic and recognizable one.
+If you see a resemblance to Eiffel Tower, this is not accidental.
+The bridge was built by one of Eiffel’s students.
+Louis I Bridge connects Porto with Vila Nova de Gaia, which is mostly known as the home to many wine lodges.

 Explore Vila Nova de Gaia